Despite what you might think, nobody’s born with excellent parenting skills! Those moms you admire most learn those skills from experience.

 Take the time to share how you feel about their actions.
 This can be done without you getting angry or raising your voice.

 Check out new parenting trends

-Some of my favorite mom blogs with great parenting advice are:
+Some of my favorite mom blogs with excellent parenting advice are:

 Use your own childhood experiences

-One of the most direct sources for advice is you.
+One of the most direct sources for information is you.
 Remember, you were once a child.
-Draw from childhood experiences.
+So, draw from your childhood experiences.